itrocket-team/testnet_guides/celestia/Blockspace Race/bridge.md

 sudo systemctl enable celestia-bridge sudo systemctl restart celestia-bridge && sudo journalctl -u celestia-bridge -f
 ```
+## Task: Deploy Bridge Node
-Next go to the dashboard to complete task, put your wallet `address` and `Bridge Node ID`
+>To complete task, put your wallet `address` and `Bridge Node ID` on [dahboard](https://celestia.knack.com/theblockspacerace)

->This is an RPC call in order to get your node's peerId information.
+This is an RPC call in order to get your node's peerId information.
 NOTE: You can only generate an auth token after initializing and starting your celestia-node.

 ~~~bash
 NODE_TYPE=bridge